Call Us Today! Text Us

 • Consult with an Attorney: Construction defect disputes can be complex, so it’s important to consult with an experienced attorney who can advise you on your legal rights and options for resolution.

-At Cavell Law, our attorney has extensive experience representing homeowners, contractors, and other parties in construction defect disputes throughout Solon and the surrounding areas.
+At Cavell Law, our attorney has extensive experience representing homeowners, contractors, and other parties in construction defect disputes throughout Cleveland and the surrounding areas.
 We can review your case, advise you on your legal options, and work tirelessly to achieve a favorable outcome through negotiation, alternative dispute resolution, or litigation.

 Ohio Construction Law and Regulations